hbctraining/Training-modules/Intro_shell/lessons/01_the_filesystem.md

 #### Wild cards

-Navigate to the `~/unix_lesson/raw_fastq` directory.
+Navigate to the `raw_fastq` directory, which is inside the `unix_lesson` directory.
 This directory contains FASTQ files from a next-generation sequencing dataset.

 The '*' character is a shortcut for "everything".
 Thus, if you enter `ls *`, you will see all of the contents of a given directory.
 Now try this command: